wp-plugins/sg-cachepress/readme.txt

 === SG CachePress ===
 Contributors: Hristo Sg
-Tags: varnish, caching, speed, memcache, memcached, performance, siteground Requires at least: 3.0.1
+Tags: varnish, caching, speed, memcache, memcached, performance, siteground, nginx Requires at least: 3.0.1
-Tested up to: 4.1
+Tested up to: 4.2
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The SG CachePress is a plugin that allows you to use dynamic cache powered by Varnish and Memcached to optimize the performance of your WordPress.
+The SG CachePress is a plugin that allows you to use the SiteGround dynamic cache and Memcached to optimize the performance of your WordPress.

 == Description ==

-The main functionality of SG CachePress is to purge your Varnish cache whenever your content updates.
+The main functionality of SG CachePress is to purge your dynamic cache whenever your content updates.
 For example, when you create a new post, someone comments your articles, etc. In addition to that, if you have a working Memcached service on your server, the plugin will allow you to easily configure and enable WordPress to use it.

 = Requirements =